-Before forest treatment at Jerome Miller Project on the Pike National Forest.
+Before/After forest treatment at Jerome Miller Project on the Pike National Forest.

-Photo courtesy of Stewardship West.
+Photos courtesy of Stewardship West.

 Priorities